 “It is the hope of this ordinance,” the memo reads, “that drivers of Priuses and Subarus of all years and models will come forward for this once in a lifetime opportunity to refine their basic road skills.
-It is the hope of the Board that this will improve the quality in and around Nevada County, and reduce acrimony on our streets.”
+It is the hope of the Board that this will improve the quality in and around Nevada County and reduce anger on our streets.”

-According to recent study commissioned by the county and conducted by the Palo Alto-based research firm the Rundex Family Foundation, Nevada County has the highest number of both Subaru and Prius drivers in the State.
-And the second highest, just behind Washington, in the country.
-The County also suffers from a high ‘Driver Frustration Index’, which is a number produced by the United States Department of Transportation or DOT.
+According to a recent study commissioned by the county and conducted by the Palo Alto-based research firm, the Rundex Family Foundation, Nevada County has the highest number of both Subaru and Prius drivers in the State.
+And the second-highest, just behind Washington, in the country.
+The County also suffers from a high ‘Driver Frustration Index,’ which is a number produced by the United States Department of Transportation or DOT.

 What the Study Said

-“Well the data doesn’t lie,” said lead Rundex Researcher Robert Colvin.
+“Well, the data doesn’t lie,” said lead Rundex Researcher Robert Colvin.
 “I mean, the negatives [negative numbers] are off the charts.
-People not understanding the Right of Way.
-People stopping to wave while circling the county’s numerous Roundabouts.
+People do not understand the Right of Way.
+People are stopping to wave while circling the county’s numerous Roundabouts.
 And this one,” as Mr. Colvin reported to a colorful chart on page 420 of the report.
 “There’s this what we call ‘stall phenomena.’
-That’s where 4 people arrive at a stop sign and wave each other through at the same time.
+That’s where four people arrive at a stop sign and wave each other through at the same time.
 There are incidents of people waiting as much as 4 minutes to move.
 It’s a real problem.”

 “Something had to be done,” said District 1 Supervisor Heidi Hall.
 “It’s getting ridiculous out there, to be honest.
-Just the other day there was a huge backup on 49.
-Turns out it was just a bunch of Subarus heading up the Gold Run grade at 30 miles per hour.
+Just the other day, there was a huge backup on 49.
+It turns out.
+It was just a bunch of Subarus heading up the Gold Run grade at 30 miles per hour.
 Why?
 Well, that’s what we hope to fix.”